avanhatt/icse22ae-kani/README.md

 ## Machine requirements

 Our full Docker image contains 3 related work projects that each have many dependencies (Crux-MIR, Rust Verification Tools, and SMACK), which increases both the size of the instance and the requirements for the host machine.
-The instance is around 28GB.
+The instance is around 30GB.

 ----

-# Part 0: Run the Docker instance
+# Part 0: Fetch and run the Docker instance

+#### Time estimate: 30 minutes (depending on internet connection).

 The remainder of this artifact assumes all commands are run within the Docker instance.

 To interactively run the Docker instance, run the following:

 ```
-docker run -i -t --rm ghcr.io/avanhatt/icse22ae-kani:0.0
+docker run -i -t --rm ghcr.io/avanhatt/icse22ae-kani:0.1
 ```

 # Part 1: Section 4.1: Prevalence of dynamic trait objects.